nrrb/tao-te-ching/10_techniques/README.md

 this is mysterious power.

-UKLG: Most of the scholars think this chapter is about meditation, its techniques and fulfillments.
+> **Note** UKLG: Most of the scholars think this chapter is about meditation, its techniques and fulfillments.
 The language is profoundly mystical, the images are charged, rich in implications.